Venturing: Venturing Officers' Association

+The National Venturing Officers’ Association (National VOA or NVOA), previously known as the National Venturing Cabinet, is composed of the National Venturing President and five National Venturing Vice Presidents, each responsible for Administration, Program, Communication, and Territory Support for the Eastern and Western Council Service Territories.
+These youth leaders work closely with a team of adult advisors, including the National Venturing Advisor, Associate Advisors, and the National Professional Director, to support and represent Venturers nationwide.

+The National Venturing Cabinet includes all members of the National VOA as well as the 14 Territory VOA Presidents from across the country.
+This expanded body serves as the national advisory group for Venturing and reports to the National Venturing Committee.

+In 2024, NSTs were renamed to Council Service Territories (CSTs) and several CST boundaries were updated.
+Additionally, two territories were merged into adjacent ones, resulting in a total of 14 Council Service Territories.

-Eligibility, Advancement and Awards
+Scouts BSA Awards, Venturing Advancement, and Venturing Awards

-Eligibility
+Scouts BSA Awards

 Any Venturer who has achieved the First Class rank as a Scout in a troop (or did so as a Varsity Scout in a team) may continue advancement toward Star, Life and Eagle Scout ranks, and Eagle Palms, up to his or her 18th birthday.
 Venturers must meet the requirements as prescribed in the official Scouts BSA Handbooks and on Scouting.org.
-As the Venturer meets requirements for the Star and Life ranks, a Board of Review is be conducted by the crew committee.
+As the Venturer meets requirements for the Star and Life ranks, a Board of Review is to be conducted by the crew committee.
 The Eagle Board of Review follows the procedures for advancement established by the local council.

+There are more than 135 merit badges any Venturer under 18 years old may earn any of these at any time.
+Venturers 18 years and over may register to become a Merit Badge Counselor with their local council.

-Rank Advancement
+Rank advancement

 The core Venturing program includes advancement opportunities for youth featuring four different ranks: Venturing, Discovery, Pathfinder, and Summit.
 These ranks must be earned in order.
 The Venturing Summit Rank is comparable to the rank of Eagle Scout.